-A microscope is an optical instrument which utilise a lens or lenses to produce magnified images of objects.
-It is used by many professional, students, kids, hobbyists, for many different purposes.
-A microscope usually has a light source (mirror or lamp) for better and clearer vieweing.
-Cheaper, discount store microscopes tend to have no lighting or a mirror.
-The power of magnifications vary, depending on the type and purpose of the telescope.
-There are so many things that you can see through a telescope from blood cells, insects to circuit boards.
+A microscope is an optical instrument that utilises lenses to produce magnified images of objects.
+It is used by many professionals, students, kids and hobbyists, for many different purposes.
+A microscope usually has a light source (mirror or lamp) for better and clearer viewing.
+Cheaper, discount-store microscopes tend to have no lighting or a mirror.
+The magnification of a microscope varies, depending on its type and purpose.
+From blood cells and insects to circuit boards, there are limitless possibilities that you can see through a microscope.

 There is no one exact person who developed the microscope.
 Based on historical records, several inventors experimented and came up with many theories and ideas which were actually different parts of the concept.
 In 1590, two Dutch spectacle makers, Zaccharias Janssen and his son Hans, developed a very basic 10x - 30x microscope.
 In 1609 however, Gallileo improved on the concept by adding a focusing device.
-In the early 1670s, Anton van Leeuwenhoek worked on the basic optical instruments, from crude concepts to advanced practical microscope.
-Anton van Leeuwenhoek is considered father of microscopes because of his contribution.
-He taught himself new methods for grinding and polishing small lenses which magnified up to 270x.
+In the early 1670s, Anton van Leeuwenhoek worked on the basic optical instruments, from crude concepts to advanced practical microscopes.
+Anton van Leeuwenhoek is considered the father of microscopes because of what he contributed to the development of microscopes.
+He taught himself new methods to grind and polish small lenses which magnified up to 270x.
 In 1674, Anton was the very first man to see and described bacteria, yeast, plants and life in a drop of water.

-Compound microscope or biological microscope uses the power of its lenses and light to enlarge what's being viewed.
+A Compound Microscope (Biological Microscope) uses the power of its lenses and light to enlarge what's being viewed.

 Compound refers to the fact that in order to enlarge an image, a single light path passes through a series of lenses in a line where each lens magnifies the image over the previous one.
 In other words, one light path with multiple lenses equals a compound microscope.

-The Stereo microscope, also called a dissecting microscope, has two optical paths at slightly different angles allowing three-dimensional viewing.
+A Stereo Microscope (Dissecting Microscope) has two optical paths at slightly different angles allowing three-dimensional viewing.
 Stereo microscopes magnify at low power, typically between 10X and 200X, generally below 100x.

-This type of micrsocope is generally very affordable.
+This type of microscope is generally very affordable.
 Uses for this type of microscope include looking at surfaces, microsurgery, circuit boards, other electronic components and watch making.

 Stereo microscopes allow students to observe plant photosynthesis in action.

-Digital microscopes are essentially a combination of microscope and digital camera, created to be used with computers.
-Connect it to a computer via USB cable and the magnified image can be viewed on the computer screen.
-Some digital microscopes come with image capturing software so you can save the images or record videos.
+Digital Microscopes are essentially a combination of a microscope and a digital camera, created to be used with computers.
+They are often connected via USB or HDMI so that the magnified image can be viewed on a computer screen or monitor.
+Digital Microscopes are normally compatible with image capturing software so you can save images or record videos.

-There is also, Handheld Digital Microscope, it uses new technology for a miniature camera and illuminator in one unit.
+There are also Handheld Digital Microscopes, which act as miniature stereo microscopes that use new technology to combine a camera and illuminator into a single unit.
 You use a PC or laptop computer to view and image.

 are many, many types but some of the more popular types are listed below.

-- Polarizing – A microscope in which the object viewed is illuminated by polarized light for typically analyzing the content and make-up of organic or inorganic material like crystals, chemical microscopy, and optical mineralogy.
-9
+- Polarizing – A microscope in which the object viewed is illuminated by polarised light to analyse the content and make-up of organic or inorganic material such as crystals, chemical microscopy and optical mineralogy.

-- Electron Beam – These microscopes typically cost more than $100,000 and sometimes much more and use a beam of highly energetic electrons instead of light to examine objects on a very fine scale.
+- Electron Beam – These microscopes typically cost upwards of $100,000.
+They use a beam of highly energetic electrons (instead of light) to examine objects on a very fine scale.
 This allows the microscope to surpass the resolution limits of optical microscopes and can magnify specimens up to 250,000x or more.
 Users can examine the topography of a specimen, its morphology, composition, etc.

-Most professional microscopes come with the power cable and a dust cover and that's it.
+Most professional microscopes come with its power adapter and a dust cover.
 There are many accessories that you may need to actually use your microscope properly, and even some accessories that will give you more features to get more out of your microscope.
 After all, you don't want to be paying $1000 for a microscope and not know how to use it to its maximum capacity.